Rajpratik71/linux-manPages/runuser.md

        setpriv(1), su(1), login.defs(5), shells(5), pam(8)

 HISTORY
-       This  runuser command was derived from coreutils' su, which was  based on  an  implementation by David MacKenzie, and the Fedora runuser com‐ mand by Dan Walsh.
+       This  runuser command was derived from coreutils' su, which was based on an implementation by David MacKenzie, and the Fedora runuser command by Dan Walsh.

 AVAILABILITY
-       The runuser command is part of the util-linux package and is available from   Linux  Kernel  Archive  ⟨https://www.kernel.org/pub/linux/utils
+       The runuser command is part of the util-linux package and is available from Linux Kernel Archive ⟨https://www.kernel.org/pub/linux/utils/util-linux/⟩.
-       /util-linux/⟩.

 util-linux                                                                                     July 2014                                                                                    RUNUSER(1)